p0sel0k/evolved.lua/ROADMAP.md

 ## Backlog

-- Improve the performance of required fragments by caching first-level required chunks.
 - Improve the performance of builders that are used multiple times by caching hint chunks.
 - Queries can cache major chunks to avoid finding them every time.
 - observers and events